themeteorchef/santa-spotter/santa-spotter.md

 });
 ```

 Very simple.
 Here we define our publication as `santaStops`, returning the result of a `find()` lookup for documents where `current` is equal to `true`.
 Pay attention!
-We are _not_ returning every single documet (Santa stop) in our database: only the one we need.
+We are _not_ returning every single document (Santa stop) in our database: only the one we need.
 In addition to that, we're also specifying only the fields we need.
 But wait...you've specified every field the object would have?

 Busted!
 You're right.
 I've done this here as a reminder that it's important to always consider _what_ data you're sending down the wire.
 Even though we will make use of everything here, being explicit means we can avoid unwanted data publishing mistakes later.
 Let's see how we're making use of our publication over on the client.